-22. What COVID-19 vaccine is recommended for individuals not previously vaccinated?
+23. What COVID-19 vaccine is recommended for individuals NOT previously vaccinated?

-Individuals who have NOT been previously vaccinated, may use the XBB.1.5 containing COVID-19 vaccine to initiate the series as outlined in Table 1 in the most recent COVID-19 Vaccine Guidance.
-NACI recommendations on vaccine interchangeability can apply to XBB.1.5 containing COVID-19 vaccines if used to complete a vaccine series started with a different formulation (either original monovalent wild type-containing or bivalent vaccine).
-Regardless of which product is offered to start a vaccine series, the previous dose should be counted, and the series need not be restarted.
+Individuals who have NOT been previously vaccinated, may use the XBB.1.5 containing COVID-19 vaccine to complete the dose schedule as outlined in Table 1 in the most recent COVID-19 Vaccine Guidance.